Cumulative Occupational Exposures and Lung-Function Decline in Two Large General-Population Cohorts

 14 Hospital Universitario Juan Ramón Jiménez [Huelva]

-15 EPICENE - Cancer environnement
+15 EPICENE - EPIdemiology of Cancer and EnviroNmental Exposures

 16 Département de médecine aiguë spécialisée